MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/azure-application-proxy.md

 ### Connect from the Power BI mobile apps

 1. In the Power BI mobile app, connect to your report server instance.
-To do this, enter the **External URL** for the application you published through Application Proxy.
+To connect, enter the **External URL** for the application you published through Application Proxy.
 2. Select **Connect**.
 You'll be directed to the Azure Active Directory sign-in page.
 3. Enter valid credentials for your user and select **Sign in**.
 You'll see the elements from your report server.